sjkelleyjr/Deadlock/outline/plot_outline.md

 - **Character Development**: They share cynical observations about the hypocrisy

 ### Chapter 13: "The General's Vision"
-- Follow The General through her day, showing her disconnect from reality
+- Follow The General through his day, showing his disconnect from reality
-- Her startup background and her obsession with "innovation"
+- His startup background and his obsession with "innovation"
-- Her relationship with her venture capitalist boyfriend
+- His relationship with his venture capitalist boyfriend
-- **Dramatic Beat**: The General's struggle to maintain her "visionary" image
+- **Dramatic Beat**: The General's struggle to maintain his "visionary" image
 - **Character Development**: Reader sees The General as a tragic figure, not just a villain

 ### Chapter 14: "The Vendor Meeting"
 - The General brings in expensive consultants
 - Consultants recommend the exact opposite of what the team needs
-- Jordan negotiates with vendors behind the scenes
+- Jordan tries to convince the vendors behind the scenes, but to no avail
 - Mack and Alex create fake requirements to confuse consultants
 - **Dramatic Beat**: Each character's individual approach to dealing with outsiders
 - **Character Development**: They appreciate each other's different methods